fshowalter/franksmovielog.com-v1/content/reviews/0008-captain-america-civil-war-2016.md

 venue_notes: 2019 Disney / Buena Vista
 ---

-A better version of Age of Ultron that wisely regulates the big-bad to the background and instead focuses on the group dynamics.
+A better version of Age of Ultron that regulates the big-bad to the background to focus on the group dynamics.